 HOP TO IT!
 STREET GAMES FOR CHILDREN’S WEEK

 Hop To It!
-Street Games for Children’s Week invites you to take part in a community activity that celebrates children through their play, and at the same time adds colour to your local street, as a sign that the spirit of play is alive and well in this very challenging year!
+Street Games for Children’s Week invites you to take part in a community activity that celebrates children through their play, and adds colour to your local street, as a sign that the spirit of play is alive and well!
 It’s free to join in, and you can play for as long as you like.
 All you have to do is draw a hopscotch on your footpath and play.

-When you draw a Hopscotch design on the footpath, a shared space, it instantly becomes a community activity that belongs to everyone, so anyone can play until rain washes the chalk away.
-It’s a simple, familiar game, but the best news is that it’s a safe game to play during the pandemic.
-Only one player at a time, with everyone else standing back.
+When you draw a Hopscotch design on the footpath it instantly becomes a community activity that belongs to everyone, so anyone can play until rain washes the chalk away.
+It’s a simple, familiar game – one player at a time, with everyone else standing back.
 That makes it ideal for a playful Children’s Week activity for families to share.

-So you’re invited to Hop To It! and join in during Children’s Week 2020!
+So you’re invited to Hop To It! and join in during Children’s Week (or any time)!

 Here’s what you’ll need: